SerBABA/Game-Microcontroller-Assignment/README.md

-PAPER, SCISSORS, ROCK - 15 October 2020 \n
+PAPER, SCISSORS, ROCK - 15 October 2020
-Dan Ronen, Elvis Chen\n
+Dan Ronen, Elvis Chen

 Installation (assuming you already have the ence260 UCFK4 package installed):
     - navigate to the /assignment folder